Before getting vaccinated

 Both Pfizer and Moderna have fact sheets for recipients and caregivers that list the ingredients of each vaccine.
 Those factsheets can be found at:

-Should someone who is pregnant or lactating get a COVID-19 vaccine?
+Should someone who is pregnant or breastfeeding get a COVID-19 vaccine?

 Currently there are no data on the safety of COVID-19 vaccines in people who are pregnant.
 COVID-19 infection during pregnancy can increase the risk of severe illness and might result in an increased risk of outcomes like preterm birth.
 Getting vaccinated is a personal choice for people who are pregnant.

-There are no data on the safety of COVID-19 vaccines in lactating women or on the effects of the vaccine on the breastfed infant.
+There are no data on the safety of COVID-19 vaccines in people who are breastfeeding or on the breastfed baby.
 People who are breastfeeding may choose to be vaccinated.
-The American College of Obstetricians and Gynecologists recommend that COVID-19 vaccines be offered to lactating individuals when they meet prioritization criteria for receiving the vaccine.
+The American College of Obstetricians and Gynecologists recommend that COVID-19 vaccines be offered to breastfeeding individuals when they meet prioritization criteria for receiving the vaccine.

 If you are pregnant or breastfeeding and have questions around getting vaccinated, a discussion with your healthcare provider might help you make an informed decision.